FILTERS KEEP THE DIRT OUT

 Fortunately, the filters on many cars are accessible to the home mechanic.
 And filters cost only a few dollars to replace.

 Until you are old enough to drive, though, you probably shouldn’t attempt to change a car’s filters by yourself.
 But car owners you know, including your parents, may allow you to help them as they do the job.

 Ask an adult to open the hood of his car and help you locate these filters:

 This is a large, round, flat metal container with a funnel-like tube sticking out of one side.
 On its way to the carburetor, air is drawn into the intake tube and passes through the air filter inside the air cleaner.

 Most air cleaners are opened by unscrewing a wing nut in the center of the lid.
 Other air cleaners have clamps around the sides.

-Cars with dirty air filters run roughly and burn too much gas because they can’t breathe properly.
+Cars (especially used cars) with dirty air filters run roughly and burn too much gas because they can’t breathe properly.
 Remove the air cleaner lid and lift out the doughnut-shaped filter.
 Look through the paper pleats toward a light source.
 If the dirt blocks the light, it’s probably time to replace the filter.

 Most air filters should be changed at least once a year or every 20,000 miles.
 Each car has an owner’s manual with specific guidelines.

 These small metal or plastic cylinders are located somewhere on the metal fuel line that runs between the fuel pump and the carburetor (on many cars).
 On some other cars, the fuel filter is located inside the carburetor or the fuel pump.